Imanm02/CMinusCompiler/README.md

 - `syntax_errors.txt`: A log file where syntax errors detected during the compilation are recorded.
 - `table.json`: A JSON representation of the parse table used by the parser to guide the parsing process.

-The `Docs` folder contains docs of the CMinusCompiler project and also the `grammar.txt` file is in the `Phase 2` folder.
+The `Docs` directory houses comprehensive documentation for the CMinusCompiler project, serving as an essential resource for understanding the project's structure and implementation.
+It includes detailed explanations of the compiler's components, usage instructions, and system requirements.
+Additionally, this folder is home to the critical `grammar.txt` file, which is placed within the `Phase 2` subdirectory, indicating its role in the second phase of the project's development.

 For verification and quality assurance, the project employs a suite of test cases located in the `Tests` folder.
 These cases are designed to systematically evaluate each phase of the compiler's functionality, ensuring robustness and reliability.